Toyota Mark II: Seventh generation (X90; 1992)

 The next four trim levels featured only petrol straight sixes for engines and either rear- or all-wheel drive.
-The Grande was available with either a 2.0L 1G-FE or 2.5L 1JZ-GE and either a four-speed automatic or 5-speed manual for 1G-equipped Mark II Grandes.
+The Grande was available with either a 2.0-litre 1G-FE or the 2.5-litre 1JZ-GE and either a four-speed automatic or 5-speed manual for 1G-equipped Mark II Grandes.
 The Grande was otherwise identical to the Groire in terms of options and equipment.
-The Grande G was available with either the aforementioned 1JZ or a 3.0L 2JZ-GE mated to an automatic transmission and came with ABS, Digital Instrument cluster, and traction control standard.
+The Grande G was available with either the aforementioned 2.5 L 1JZ-GE or a 3.0 L 2JZ-GE mated to an automatic transmission and came with ABS, Digital Instrument cluster, and traction control standard.
+Introduced in October 1993, the Grande Four and Grande G Four are equipped with the i-Four Full-time 4WD system.
+This was only available powered by the 2.5-litre 1JZ-GE engine.

 The Tourer S came with a 1JZ-GE engine, 4-speed automatic and several options either standard (such as ABS and control) or not present (a factory limited-slip differential) in either the Grande or Grande G.

 Lastly, the Tourer V had a reinforced body, sport suspension, and a twin-turbo 280 hp 2.5-litre 1JZ-GTE inline-six engine.
-It also came from the factory with, traction control, ABS, an optional torsen LSD and optional 5-speed manual transmission.
+It also came from the factory with, traction control, ABS, an optional Torsen LSD and optional 5-speed manual transmission.
 The Mark II Tourer V was a popular choice among tuners, enthusiasts, and drifters.

 The hardtop approach was used on various segments of core Toyota sedans by offering a more upscale hardtop version.
 These cars were offered for consumers who wanted the luxurious approach offered by the Toyota Crown hardtop and sedan, as well as the Mark II (four-door hardtop), Cresta (four-door sedan) and Chaser (four-door hardtop and performance enhancements), and the next segment down on the Corona and Carina, called the Toyota Corona EXiV and the Toyota Carina ED, with the Toyota Corolla Ceres and the Toyota Sprinter Marino at the lowest segment, which were all offered at reduced prices and tax liability based on the vehicles size.
 The various versions were sold at different Toyota dealerships dedicated to particular models.